clarityai-eng/example-react-app-with-clarity-widget/README.md

  * `data-entities` (Mandatory): The entities the widget will be working with (either "funds" or "portfolios")
  * `data-{entity}` (Mandatory): The identifier for the entity being used (attribute key should be either "data-fund" or "data-portfolio")
+ * `data-metrics-ids`: A comma separated string of metrics
  * `data-style-attributes-json`: A JSON String with properties to override some styles in the application.
 There are several options to customize:
     ```json